 any telecommunication apparatus approved for connection by the Authority in accordance with its Type-Approval and Certification requirements.

-All equipment and devices comprising the Licensed Systems shall in all respects conform to International Standards approved by the Authority and conforming to the regulations as may be issued from time to time.
+All equipment and devices comprising the Licensed Systems shall in all respects conform to International Standards approved by the Authority and conform to the regulations as may be issued from time to time.

 Limitations